BrunoFANG1/BrunoFANG1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm currently a master student majored in Computer Science at Johns Hopkins University.
-Previously, I was an undergraduate student majored in Engineering Mechanics at Dalian University of Technology.
+I'm currently a master student majored in Computer Science at [Johns Hopkins University](https://www.jhu.edu).
+Previously, I was an undergraduate student majored in Engineering Mechanics at the [DUT-BSU Joint Institute](https://dbji.dlut.edu.cn/English/About_Us/About_Us.htm), [Dalian University of Technology](https://en.dlut.edu.cn).
 My major focus before grad school is Computational Fluid Dynamics(CFD).
-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+After viewing the transformative potential of AI, I piveted my focus on robot learning.
+Specifically, research questions I'm interested in exploring are:
+1. How can robots achieve higher intelligence by behavior cloning on human demonstrations?
+2. How can robots reason and plan for diverse tasks?
+Is it possible to have a foundation world model for decision-making?
+3. How to extract real world information or generate high-quality simulations for training AI agents?

 A data-driven personal website
 ======